Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 Website

-The GAIA Doctoral School (Biodiversity, Agriculture, Food, Environment, Earth, Water), was officially created in July 2015, as a result of the merger of the ED SIBAGHE (Integrated Systems in Biology, Agronomy, Geosciences, Hydrosciences and Environment, ED 477) and the ED SPSA (Process and Food Sciences, ED 306)
+The GAIA Doctoral School (Biodiversity, Agriculture, Food, Environment, Earth, Water) was officially created in July 2015, the result of a merger between the SIBAGHE Doctoral School (Integrated Systems in Biology, Agronomy, Geosciences, Hydrosciences, and Environment, ED 477) and the SPSA Doctoral School (Process and Food Sciences, ED 306).

-The ED GAIA is a doctoral school of the University of Montpellier for Life and Environmental Sciences and Sciences and Technologies.
-It is co-accredited with Montpellier SupAgro and AgroParisTech for Agronomic and Environmental Sciences, and with the Ecole des Mines d'Alès (EMA) for Technological Sciences in the fields of mass-produced materials and the Environment.
+ED GAIA is a doctoral school at the University of Montpellier for Life and Environmental Sciences and Science and Technology.
+It is co-accredited with Montpellier SupAgro and AgroParisTech for Agricultural and Environmental Sciences, and with the Ecole des Mines d'Alès (EMA) for Technological Sciences in the fields of widely used materials and the environment.

-The GAIA Doctoral School has nearly 500 doctoral students and will rely on 6 doctoral streams (defined as the organizational structures of the Doctoral School):
+The GAIA Doctoral School has nearly 500 doctoral students and will draw on six doctoral programs (defined as the organizational structures of the Doctoral School):

 • Biology of Interactions; BDI.